oracle/weblogic-azure/aks/updateClusterTemplate.md

 ## Updating the existing WebLogic Server cluster

-The template will apply the new configuration in `parameters.json` to the running WebLogic cluster, please double check you have specified:
+The template will apply the new configuration in `parameters.json` to the running WebLogic cluster, please double check that you have specified:

 - The same credentials for WebLogic
 - The same domain name and domain UID.